 The IJOEM is a peer-reviewed quarterly publication which will publish articles relevant to epidemiology, prevention, diagnosis, and management of occupational and environmental diseases.
 It will also cover work-related injury and illness, accident and illness prevention, health promotion, health education, the establishment and implementation of health and safety standards, monitoring of the work environment, and the management of recognized hazards.
-Our goal is specifically to address those diseases associated with petrochemical and oil industries which is not uncommon in our region.
 Our journal is open access but will not charge authors for publication and have a rapid peer review system.
 Color photos, when necessary, will be published at no charges.

 Peer Review Process

 The submitted manuscript is first reviewed by an internal reviewer.
 It is rejected in office for several reasons: if the presented topic is not relevant to the journal scope, lack of a clear statement on the research question or hypothesis, lack of obtaining ethical clearance from an institutional review board, lack of registration of submitted clinical trials in accepted trial registries, plagiarism, redundant publication, major methodological flaws, and lack of priority for publication compared to other submissions.
 Almost one-third of submitted manuscripts are rejected in office.
 Those manuscripts that pass this step are sent to two external reviewers who are aware of the identity of authors (single-blind review system).
 If the manuscript involves complex data or statistical methods, it is also sent to a statistical advisor.
 Reviewers’ comments are then summarized and sent to the corresponding author to take the necessary actions and responses.
 The revised manuscript will then be evaluated by the hanging committee members, the final decision of whom are sent to the corresponding author.